Type C videotape: Technical detail

 Compared to Quad, Type C had a smaller size, comparative ease of operation, and slightly higher video quality.
-1–inch Type C is capable of "trick-play" functions such as still, shuttle, and variable-speed playback, including slow motion.
-2–inch quadruplex videotape machines lacked these capabilities, due to the segmented manner in which it recorded video tracks onto the magnetic tape.
-1–inch Type C VTRs required much less maintenance and used less power and space than did 2–inch machines.
+1-inch Type C is capable of "trick-play" functions such as still, shuttle, and variable-speed playback, including slow motion.
+2-inch quadruplex videotape machines lacked these capabilities, due to the segmented manner in which it recorded video tracks onto the magnetic tape.
+1-inch Type C VTRs required much less maintenance and used less power and space than did 2-inch machines.

-1–inch Type C records composite video at a very high video quality that was superior to contemporary color-under formats such as U-matic, and of comparable quality to analog component video formats like Betacam and MII.
+1-inch Type C records composite video at a very high video quality that was superior to contemporary color-under formats such as U-matic, and of comparable quality to analog component video formats like Betacam and MII.
 Both analog component formats were notoriously fussy and trouble-prone, so in practice Type C gave a stable, more reliable picture than the broadcast quality analog cassette-based videotape formats.
 Because television was broadcast as a composite signal, there was no real downside to Type C in television broadcasting and distribution.
-It had approximately 300 (scan or vertical) lines of resolution, and a bandwidth of 5 MHz, with recording being done with the heads moving across the tape at (a writing speed of) 1,008 inches per second.
+It had approximately 300 lines of resolution, and a bandwidth of 5 MHz, with recording being done with the heads moving across the tape at (a writing speed of) 1,008 inches per second, or 25.59 meters per second for NTSC signals, and 21.39 meters per second for PAL signals.
+As for linear tape speeds, type C VTRs could run at 24.4 centimeters per second for NTSC, and 23.98 centimeters per second for PAL.